petertwigg/petertwigg.github.io/courses.md

 #### Tips, Techniques & Context to Improve Your Meditation Experience

-* Assumes you have already tried meditation or have a regular meditation practice and want to know more.
+* Assumes you have already tried meditation or have a regular meditation practice and want to build on your experience.

 In this 3 hour course we examine key processes to help improve your meditation experience.
 We provide necessary context to understand what is happening in your meditation.